Rainymy/volumize/tracker.md

 ## Priority

-- [ ] Redesign the Rust backend architect.
-    - Split up the 1 main API into multple calls.
-    - Send application icon via API.
+- [ ] Send application icon via API.
     - send icon as PNG (try WebP first).
     - when sending icon, hash it with Blake3 (for caching).
-- [ ] Integrate the UI with new backend implementation.

 ## Todo

 - [ ] Detect changes in volume.
 - [ ] System tray menu update on timer.
     - tray menu is not reflected when choosing timer option.
+- [ ] Improved UI design.
+    - The new design is better than the old one.

 ## Done

 <!--### v2.0 Improvements-->

+- [x] Redesign the Rust backend architect.
+    - Split up the 1 main API into multple calls.
+    - [x] Integrate the UI with new backend implementation.
 - [x] Redesign User interface.
     - Make it nicer on small screens like phone.
 - [x] Improve application icon.